 Visitor Parking Rates

-- All daily passes expire at 6:00am the following day except University holidays and weekends
+All daily passes expire 12:01 am the following day except on University holidays.

 Disability Visitor Parking